College Financial Aid & Scholarship Resources

-We encourage all families, regardless of financial history, to complete the the Free Application for Federal Student Aid - FAFSA - when it becomes available on January 1st.
+We encourage all families, regardless of financial history, to complete the the Free Application for Federal Student Aid - FAFSA - when it becomes available...now on October 1st!!

 Many schools will not offer scholarships or work study unless the FAFSA has been filed.
 You will also not be eligible for need-based financial aid unless this form is filled out.
-The online Application will be available to seniors sometime in the late fall and should be submitted as soon on or after JAN.
-1st as possible.
-Applications for Florida students must be received by May 15th of your senior year; however, submitting the FAFSA no later than Feb.
-15 is recommended to maximize your chance of receiving aid.
+It is recommended families complete the FAFSA as soon as it becomes available to maximize your chance of receiving aid.

 State Financial Aid

-The state of Florida has its own financial aid application which is used to determine eligibility for the Bright Futures Scholarship and several additional state grant opportunities.
-All seniors should complete the Initial Student Florida Financial Aid Application (FFAA) when it becomes available in December.
-The FAFSA must also be completed in order to receive a Bright Futures Scholarship if a student qualifies.
+The state of Florida has its own financial aid application which is used to determine eligibility for a Bright Futures Scholarship and several additional state grant opportunities.
+All seniors should complete the Initial Student Florida Financial Aid Application (FFAA) when it becomes available on October 1st.

 School-Specific Financial Aid